github/platform-samples/api/ruby/building-your-first-github-app/README.md

 ## History

-The original author is @DEGoodmanWilson, and the original location is https://github.com/DEGoodmanWilson/app-boilerplate.
+The original author is @DEGoodmanWilson, and the original source is https://github.com/DEGoodmanWilson/app-boilerplate.

 The @github/product-docs-ecosystem team ported the code here and added `advanced_server.rb` while editing the guide before publishing it.